 Boeing's Wideband Global Satcom began merely as a gapfiller project to provide communications for the U.S. military, but 11 years later the WGS satellites have become the backbone for shuttling the Pentagon's wideband data.
 And at a time when the Pentagon is planning to cut $487 billion over 10 years, WGS is being hailed as an example of an efficient satellite procurement.
 This productivity shows in the Pentagon's orders.
 WGS started in 2000 as a two-satellite buy to bridge a gap ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Streamlined Processes, Reduced Cost Fuel WGS Appetite".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Streamlined Processes, Reduced Cost Fuel WGS Appetite".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.